MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 Before you run a query or a template in Query designer, you can use the following Consumption cost calculator in Power BI to calculate the estimated cost of running it.

-* **Template estimate** - On the first page of the following calculator, select the following details for a Power BI template to see an estimate for it:
+* **Template estimate** - On the first page of the following calculator, select the applicable details for a Power BI template to see an estimate for it:

   * Name of the template
   * Time period for the analysis